KevinBian107/S.O.O./README.md

 # Continual Learning Environment
-Testing for Continual Learning algorithms using simple OpenAI Gym Cartpool/Pendulum Environment
+Testing for Continual Learning algorithms using simple OpenAI Gym Cartpool/Pendulum Environment (Currently trying to use AGOP and RFM in training)

+## Deep Q Network Training on Pendulum Control

 DQN Continuous + Pendulum Control